aksamra56/cpnt262-individual-project/README.md

 Author: Akashdeep Samra

-Link to GH page site: [] Pearson
+Link to GH page site: []

 Link to GH repo: []

 # Above and Beyond:

-TBA
-I chose TBA...
-I created TBA...
+I chose to create a event listener to load gallery user commands

-Located in lines 0-0 in TBA..
+Located in lines 5-10 in assign1.js

 # Attributes
 Youtube: